 Resistance Band Pulldowns Summary

-- Other Muscles (Secondary) Worked: Biceps Brachii, Brachialis, Brachioradialis, Deltoid – Posterior, Infraspinatus, Levator Scapulae, Pectoralis Minor, Rhomboids, Teres Major, Teres Minor, Trapezius – Lower, and Trapezius – Middle
+- Secondary Muscles: Biceps Brachii, Brachialis, Brachioradialis, Deltoid – Posterior, Infraspinatus, Levator Scapulae, Pectoralis Minor, Rhomboids, Teres Major, Teres Minor, Trapezius – Lower, and Trapezius – Middle

 - Equipment: Resistance Band and Door Anchor